gusmanb/logicanalyzer/Firmware/LogicAnalyzer_V2/pico-ice-readme.md

 📡 = FPGA configuration done status
 🔄 = FPGA reset control (active-low)
 ```
+**Complex Triggering**
+For complex trigger (pattern trigger) to work you need to short GPIO0 to GPIO1.
+You can change which GPIO to short in LogicAnalyzer_Board_Settings.h in the BUILD_PICO_ICE section.

 **Important Notes:**
 - **Channels 17, 19, 20** (GPIO24, 26, 27) have special FPGA functions but can still be monitored